cyber-prophet/bostrom-journal/BostromJournal001.md

 Thus, the search results in cyb.ai are the files stored in IPFS (received by the browser and rendered on the page) with the IPFS hashes that were cyberlinked to the IPFS hash of the text entered into the search bar.

-If no cyberlinks had been created for a text file hash of a particular search query, the cyb.ai displays particles linked to the hash of the text file with {~~content "0"~>"0" content~~} on the search result page.
+If no cyberlinks had been created for a text file hash of a particular search query, the cyb.ai displays particles linked to the hash of the text file with "0" content on the search result page.

 Account avatar is an image file in IPFS.
 The hash of the image file is cyberlinked by a text file "avatar"'s hash by the current neuron.